 1. Remove the M.2 Cover

-Remove the heatsink over M2_1, as shown in the image to the right.
-If you plan to use a second M.2 device, then also remove the larger heatsink.
-The upper heatsink is secured with two (2) screws, while the larger heatsink is secured by four (4) screws.
+Begin by removing the heatsink over the M.2 slots, as shown in the image to the right.
+The upper heatsink is secured with four (4) screws, which remain in place after being loosened.